Antonkog/android-codelab-master/README.md

 - Dispatcher Default should be used for CPU related work not IO (saving in DB).
 - Memo was renamed to MemoEntity, and separate model Memo was created in Domain, added MemoMappers.
 - Update Memo was overriding previous fields, added default values.
+- Latitude and Longitude was set as Long inside room entity, replaced them with Double, without migration.